sepal-contrib/se.plan/doc/en.rst

       - The biodiversity intactness index (BII) describes the average abundance of a large and diverse set of organisms in a given geographical area, relative to the set of originally present species. se.plan subtracts the BII from 100, to measure the gap between full intactness and current intactness.
 Rationale for including in se.plan: sites with a larger BII gap are ones where successful forest restoration can potentially contribute to reducing a larger gap. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fibii-4326>`__)
       - \T. Newbold, L. Hudson, A. Arnell, et al., 2016, Dataset: Global map of the Biodiversity Intactness Index, from Newbold et al., 2016, Science, Natural History Museum Data Portal (data.nhm.ac.uk), https://doi.org/10.5519/0009936.
 Resolution of Newbold et al. layer: 1 km.
 See also: (i) Scholes, R.J. and Biggs, R., 2005.
 A biodiversity intactness index.
 Nature, 434(7029), pp.45-49. (ii) Newbold, T., Hudson, L.N., Arnell, A.P., Contu, S., De Palma, A., Ferrier, S., Hill, S.L., Hoskins, A.J., Lysenko, I., Phillips, H.R. and Burton, V.J., 2016.
 Has land use pushed terrestrial biodiversity beyond the planetary boundary?
 A global assessment.
 Science, 353(6296), pp.288-291.
     * - Aboveground carbon accumulation (Carbon sequestration) in **metric tons C/hectare/year**
       - Projected potential mean annual aboveground carbon accumulation rates for natural forest regeneration during 2020-2050.
 Accounts for variation in such factors as climate and soil.
 Rationale for including in se.plan: climate mitigation benefits of forest restoration are greater where forests regenerate more rapidly.
 Although the layer refers to natural regeneration, it might also reflect relative spatial differences in aboveground carbon sequestration in planted forests, given that climate and soil also affect growth of those forests.
-Can also be viewed as complementing the plantation growth rate layer (see below).
+Can also be viewed as complementing the plantation growth rate layer (see below). (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fyoung_forest_sequestration_rate_Griscom_extent>`__)
       - S.C.
 Cook-Patton, S.M.
 Leavitt, D. Gibbs, et al., 2020, Mapping carbon accumulation potential from global natural forest regrowth, Nature 585(7826), pp. 545–550, https://doi.org/10.1038/s41586-020-2686-x.
 Resolution of Cook-Patton et al. layer: 1 km.
     * - Forest employment (Local livelihoods) in **count**
       - Number of forest-related jobs per ha of forest in 2015, summed across three economic activities: forestry, logging, and related service activities; manufacture of wood and of products of wood and cork, except furniture; and manufacture of paper and paper products.
 Varies by country and, when data are sufficient for downscaling, first-level administrative subdivision (e.g., state or province).
-Rationale for including in se.plan: a higher level of forest employment implies the existence of attractive business conditions for labor-intensive wood harvesting and processing industries, which tends to make forest restoration more feasible when income for local households is a desired benefit.
+Rationale for including in se.plan: a higher level of forest employment implies the existence of attractive business conditions for labor-intensive wood harvesting and processing industries, which tends to make forest restoration more feasible when income for local households is a desired benefit. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Femp_ha>`__)
       - Developed by se.plan team, by downscaling national data from: International Labour Organization, 2020, Employment by sex and economic activity - ISIC level 2 (thousands) | Annual, ILOSTAT database, https://ilostat.ilo.org/data
     * - Woodfuel harvest (Local livelihoods) in **m3/hectare**
       - Harvest of wood fuel per hectare of forest in 2015.
-Rationale for including in se.plan: a higher level of wood fuel harvest implies greater demand for wood fuel as an energy source, which tends to make forest restoration more feasible when supply of wood to meet local demands is a desired benefit.
+Rationale for including in se.plan: a higher level of wood fuel harvest implies greater demand for wood fuel as an energy source, which tends to make forest restoration more feasible when supply of wood to meet local demands is a desired benefit. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2FWoodfuel_gadm36_1_edited_image>`__)
       - Developed by se.plan team, by downscaling national data from: UN FAO, 2020, Forestry Production and Trade, FAOSTAT, http://www.fao.org/faostat/en/#data/FO
     * - Plantation growth rate (Wood production) in **dry metric tons of woody biomass/hectare/year**
       - Potential annual production of woody biomass by fast-growing trees such as eucalypts, poplars, and willows.
-Rationale for including in se.plan: faster growth of plantation trees tends to make forest restoration more feasible when desired benefits include income for landholders and wood supply to meet local and export demands.
+Rationale for including in se.plan: faster growth of plantation trees tends to make forest restoration more feasible when desired benefits include income for landholders and wood supply to meet local and export demands. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fyields-4326>`__)
       - \F. Albanito, T. Beringer, R. Corstanje, et al., 2016, Carbon implications of converting cropland to bioenergy crops or forest for climate mitigation: a global assessment, GCB Bioenergy 8, pp. 81–95, https://doi.org/10.1111/gcbb.12242.
 Resolution of Albanito et al. layer: 55 km.

 ..
 Appendix D: